Windsor, Ontario: House numbering

+Parks

 Windsor's Department of Parks and Recreation maintains 3000 acre of green space, 180 parks, 40 mi of trails, 22 mi of sidewalks, 60 parking lots, vacant lands, natural areas and forest cover within the city of Windsor.
 The largest park is Mic Mac Park, which can accommodate many activities, including baseball, soccer, biking, and sledding.
 Windsor has numerous bike trails, the largest being the Ganatchio Trail on the city's far east side.
 In recent years, the city council has pushed for adding bicycle lanes on city streets to provide links throughout the existing trail network.

 The Windsor trail network is linked to the LaSalle Trail in the west end and is to eventually be connected to the Chrysler Canada Greenway (part of the Trans Canada Trail).
 The current greenway is a 42 km former railway corridor converted into a multi-use recreational trail, underground utility corridor and natural green space.
 It begins south of Oldcastle and continues south through McGregor, Harrow, Kingsville, and Ruthven.
 The Greenway is a fine trail for hiking, biking, running, birding, cross-country skiing and, in some areas, horseback riding.
 It connects natural areas, rich agricultural lands, historically and architecturally significant structures, and award-winning wineries.
 A separate 5 km landscaped trail traverses the riverfront between downtown and the Ambassador Bridge.
 Part of this trail winds through Windsor Sculpture Park, which displays various modern and post-modern sculptures.
 Families of elephants (see picture), penguins, horses, and many other themed sculptures are found in the park.
 Some other popular exhibits include the Chicken and Egg, Consophia, and Eve's Apple.